openjdk/jdk/doc/building.md

 WSL comes in two flavors, WSL1 and WSL2.
 These are drastically different under the hood.
 WSL1 runs the binaries natively by translating Linux kernel calls into Windows kernel calls, while WSL2 runs Linux in a virtual machine.
-Both solutions has their pros and cons, and you might need to test both before deciding which works best for you.
+Both solutions have their pros and cons, and you might need to test both before deciding which works best for you.
 Both WSL1 and WSL2 are supported, but to varying degrees.